There could be a few reasons why a particular asset you're searching for is not appearing in the app.

 - and be the Canadian-listed security if dual-listed

 If you believe the security you're interested in satisfies all of the above criteria and you still can't find it, it's likely that the security is not CDS eligible, as this information can be difficult to find on public resources.
+For example, Disney is not currently CDS eligible and therefore not available on the Trade platform.

 We're constantly updating which assets we support, so the list of available assets will likely grow over time!